nataliack/marketplace_assingment/README.md

 # Third party services

 - Devise - is a popular authentication tool used in the Ruby on Rails framework.
-It allows users to log in and out of the web application.
+It allows users to log in and out of the web application and enhances levels of security in the app.
-- Heroku - this service enables users to deploy Ruby on Rails applications
+- Heroku - this service is a cloud platfrom that supports different programmiing languages.
+It allows users to deploy their apps to make it more accessible to the public.
+This enabled me to create a link that takes users to my marketplace web app made with Ruby on Rails(linked above).
-- Bootstrap v4-5 - used bootstrap to style the web app.
-It is a css framework that assists in developing a responsive and clear app.
+- Bootstrap v4-5 - Bootstrap is a very useful and free source that helped with styling the web app.
+It is a css framework that makes apps responsive, mobile-first front-end web development.
+It contains mainly CSS and JavaScript design templates.
+This increased futher productivityenabling me to focus more on the backend.
-- Stripe -
+- AWS - This is a service offered by Amazon, that helps provide on-demand cloud computing platforms and APIs to individuals and companies.
+Amazon web services were used to enable users to upload images of loungewear they plan to sell.
+This service also became very useful in allowing me to insert permanent images into the app.

 # Active Record Associations